a-ba/docker-utils/README.md

                     inspection)
   --http-proxy URL  value for the `http_proxy` environment variable to be set
-                    in the upgrade container
+                    in the upgrade container --https-proxy URL value for the `https_proxy` environment variable to be set in the upgrade container
   --squid           launch a squid container in the background to act as a HTTP
                     proxy
   --stop            stop running containers whose image was upgraded